italobusi/draft-ietf-ccamp-eth-client-te-topo-yang/draft-ietf-ccamp-eth-client-te-topo-yang.md

 A transport network typically utilizes several different transport technologies such as the Optical Transport Networks (OTN) or packet transport such as provided by the MPLS-Transport Profile (MPLS-TP).

-An Ethernet network can be either a client-layer network of an underlay transport network or a transport network technology.
+An Ethernet network can be either a client-layer network of an underlay transport network or a transport network itself.

-This document describes a YANG data model for Ethernet networks when used either a client-layer network of an underlay transport network (e.g., an Optical Transport Network (OTN)) or a transport network technology.
+This document describes a YANG data model for Ethernet networks when used as a client-layer network of an underlay transport network (e.g., an Optical Transport Network (OTN)) or as a transport network technology.

 The YANG model defined in this document augments from the TE topology YANG model defined in {{!RFC8795}}, and imports from the generic Ethernet types defined in {{!I-D.ietf-ccamp-client-signal-yang}}.